browserengineering/book/book/embeds.md

  the elements in a single frame.
 But this is bad for accessibility, because it doesn't allow a user of the keyboard to obtain access to focusable elements in other frames.

+*Iframes under transforms*: painting an iframe that has a CSS `transform` on it or an ancestor should already work, but event targeting for clicks doesn't work, because `click` doesn't account for that transform.
+Fix this.
+Also check if accessibility handles iframes under transform correctly in all cases.